George Long (footballer)

-George Martin Long (born 5 November 1993) is an English professional footballer who plays as a goalkeeper for club Southampton, on loan from club Norwich City.
+George Martin Long (born 5 November 1993) is an English professional footballer who plays as a goalkeeper for club Southampton.

 Born in Sheffield, South Yorkshire, he came through the youth ranks at his hometown Sheffield United before making the break into the first team, and has also represented England at Under 18 level.
 Long has previously had loan spells at Oxford United, Motherwell and AFC Wimbledon.
+Since leaving Sheffield United, Long has also played for Hull City, Millwall, Norwich City and Southampton.

 Club career

-George Long playing for Sheffield United in November 2012 at an empty Stadium MK.
+Sheffield United

 Long made his debut for the Blades at the beginning of May 2011, starting the last game of the 2010–11 season against Swansea City at the Liberty Stadium, in doing so becoming the youngest goalkeeper to play in a league game for the Blades in the club's history at just 17 years 183 days.
 Long was a member of the team that reached the final of the FA Youth Cup in 2011, only to lose to Manchester United.
 After a couple more first-team appearances he was handed a new long-term deal in February 2012 to keep him at Bramall Lane until the summer of 2016.